7de Laan: Awards

 In 2011, 7de Laan won the SAFTA public vote for Best Soapie, despite an issue with voting.
 The initial SMS voting number given for 7de Laan in the TV promos was wrong and had to be changed so the votes cast before the correction were lost.
 Voting lines opened on 14 February and the correction was made on 16 February.

 In 2012, the show did not enter cast and crew into SAFTA categories, leading to its being removed from consideration from the Best Soap category.

 Theme song

 The series' original theme song was composed by Louis van Rensburg and performed by the Soweto String Quartet.
 Having been the theme song since the series' inception in 2000, the tune was considered "iconic", but was replaced in June 2015 with a new composition by Joe Niemand and Nomansland.
 Many viewers complained when the familiar song was replaced by the newer theme.

 Cookbook

 In 2010, a cookbook featuring recipes inspired by the programme's characters was published.
 Characters featured include Hilda, Matrone, Charmaine, Maria, Vince, Lukas, and Paula.
 The book was released in two languages, in English as Cook with 7de Laan and in Afrikaans as 7de Laan Kook.

 Cast

-The main cast includes the following characters (and the actors who play them):
+The main cast included the following characters (and the actors who played them):